AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 2. Key Projection Matrix used to calculate the Key Matrix
 3. Value Projection Matrix used to calculate the Value Matrix

+After relevant scores are obtained, this information is combined using the values vector associated with each token resulting in weighted values.